 For business, sponsorship or speaking inquiries, please use the contact form.
 No content may be reproduced without my permission.

-The Cooper Review is the satirical blog of Sarah Cooper.
-It features weekly original articles, videos and cartoons on corporate humor, news, and other stuff.
+The Cooper Review features weekly original articles, videos and cartoons on corporate humor, news, and other stuff.
 The blog is well known for graphic articles such as 10 Tricks to Appear Smart in Meetings, 9 Non-threatening Leadership Strategies for Women and The Difference Between Living in New York and San Francisco.

-If you’d like a semi-monthly note when there’s something new here, sign up for my free newsletter.
+If you’d like a semi-monthly note when there’s something new here, sign up for the free newsletter.